ministryofjustice/security-guidance/docs/password-management-guide.md

 Further guidance around the management of passwords at the MoJ is available:

+-   The [Account management](account-management.md) explains why you might need to change your password.
+It also addresses when and how you should change your password.
+-   The [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md) explains when you should use a multi-user account and how you should authenticate a service account.
 -   The [Password Creation and Authentication Guide](password-creation-and-authentication-guide.md) helps ensure you choose the correct passwords and authentication tools to protect information in line with its security classifications.
 -   The [Password Storage and Management Guide](password-storage-and-management-guide.md) provides help on storing and sharing passwords securely.
--   The [Password Changes, Account Locks and Disabling Accounts Guide](password-changes-account-locks-and-disabling-accounts-guide.md) explains why you might need to change your password.
-It also addresses when and how you should change your password.
--   The [Multi-User Accounts and Public-Facing Service Accounts Guide](multi-user-accounts-and-public-facing-service-accounts-guide.md) explains when you should use a multi-user account and how you should authenticate a service account.

 ## Contact details